Nesting Party Ideas with Checklist

 A baby shower is about the celebration of having a new baby in the family.
 People bring gifts, play games, eat cake, and watch the mom-to-be open presents.
 It’s fun and exciting, but it’s mostly a celebration.

 A nesting party is fun, but it is more about helping the mom get ready for the baby.
-Instead of just enjoying a party, guests help out with things like setting up the nursery, packing the hospital bag, helping prepare some food and snacks, and cleaning.
+Instead of just enjoying a party, guests help out with things like setting up the nursery, packing the bag, helping prepare some food and snacks, and cleaning.
 It’s more hands-on and super helpful.

 For example, at a baby shower, guests might give the mom clothes for the baby.
 But at a nesting party, guests help organize the clothes in the closet.